Chlumsky/msdf-atlas-gen/README.md

 This project can be used either as a library or as a standalone console program.
 Examples of how to use it as a library are available at the [bottom of the page](#library-usage-examples).
-To start using the program immediately, there is a Windows binary available for download in the ["Releases" section](https://github.com/Chlumsky/msdf-atlas-gen/releases).
+To start using the program right away, you may download a Windows binary in the ["Releases" section](https://github.com/Chlumsky/msdf-atlas-gen/releases).
 To build the project from source, you may use the included [CMake script](CMakeLists.txt).
 In its default configuration, it requires [vcpkg](https://vcpkg.io/) as the provider for third-party library dependencies.
 If you set the environment variable `VCPKG_ROOT` to the vcpkg directory, the CMake configuration will take care of fetching all required packages from vcpkg.